jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_date_and_time.rst

   - generates a random timestamp by calling ``get_random_timestamp``
   - checks if the timestamp is good by calling ``sleep_duration.get_datetime``
   - if the timestamp is good, the :ref:`function<functions>` returns it
-  - if the timestamp is bad, it raises a ValueError_ and repeats the process by calling itself
+  - if the timestamp is bad, it raises ValueError_ and repeats the process by calling itself

 * I can add another :ref:`function<functions>` to remove some repetition